Low Carb Ice Cream Bars Recipe

 The kids love it when I add sprinkles to everything.
-Luckily, there are sugar-free sprinkles commerically available that I can purchase online.
+Luckily, there are sugar-free sprinkles commercially available that I can purchase online.
 Dip your chocolate coated keto ice cream bar in these sprinkles right after you add your melted chocolate.

 PRO TIP: The chocolate hardens fast on these sugar-free ice cream bars so you have to be quick about adding your toppings.

 Favorite Popsicle Mold

 When it comes to making keto ice cream bars, any popsicle mold you have or have access to will do the job.
 You could even use dixie cups if you don’t have a popsicle maker.
 You could even pour the ice cream base into a parchment lined square baking dish.
 Freeze the keto vanilla ice cream and then cut it into bar shapes once it has frozen.

 The mold that I like to use when making these low carb ice cream bars is this silicone ice pop mold.
 It keeps the popsicles flat when freezing.
 This is ideal because the popsicle sticks also lay flat so you don’t have to worry about them floating up to the top or to the side.
 Since the mold is silicone, the keto ice cream bars pop right out once they have hardened in the freezer.
 The shape of the mold is very similar to a Haagen Dazs ice cream bar shape instead of a traditional popsicle shape.